lawrenzo-pro/pico_c_dev/readme.md

 ## Corrections and Contributions
 I'm a beginner at this so feel free to make suggestions on how I can improve my code.
 Issues and pull requests are always welcomed.
+## Future Plans
+Schematics and documentation for each project will be added.
 Thank you.